dorisashehi/career/ARCHITECTURE.md

 ## System Overview

-CareerPath is an AI-powered career advice application that uses **Retrieval-Augmented Generation (RAG)** to provide contextual answers based on real experiences from Reddit and user-submitted content.
+404ella is an AI-powered career advice application that uses **Retrieval-Augmented Generation (RAG)** to provide contextual answers based on real experiences from Reddit and user-submitted content.

 ### Core Capabilities